mlcommons/ck/cm-mlops/script/run-mlperf-inference-app/README-extra.md

 summary.json
 ```

+## Step by step Instructions (Alternative option to the above section)

 You can also install or detect all artifacts via CM step-by-step as follows:

 ### Download Open Images dataset